Analysis | The online attention industry that helps Russian misinformation get traction

 This claim is actually quite old, stretching back in some form to the Cold War itself.
 In 2018, Russia claimed that the United States was operating biolabs to conduct weapons research in the region.
 In April 2020, the U.S. Embassy in Ukraine released a statement addressing similar rumors.

-“The U.S. Department of Defense’s Biological Threat Reduction Program works with the Ukrainian Government to consolidate and secure pathogens and toxins of security concern in Ukrainian government facilities, while allowing for peaceful research and vaccine development,” the statement read.
+“The U.S. Department of Defense’s Biological Threat Reduction Program works with the Ukrainian Government to consolidate and secure pathogens and toxins of security concern in Ukrainian government facilities, while allowing for peaceful research and vaccine development,” the statement said.
 “We also work with our Ukrainian partners to ensure Ukraine can detect and report outbreaks caused by dangerous pathogens before they pose security or stability threats.”

 The claim has already been addressed multiple times in recent weeks.
 What’s more, the idea that America would willfully release a viral pathogen at this moment without expecting blowback is, in the context of the coronavirus, particularly silly.
 And yet here is Lavrov, transitioning seamlessly from we didn’t invade Ukraine to the U.S. is probably helping to make biological weapons.